Sea Doo Sportster 155

 The works begins

-So about two weeks later Jimmy calls me ad says its more than the ECU.
-He said he borrowed and ECU and when he connects it and the fuse for the ECU blows.
-He Suspects it the wiring or the MPEM.
-He also said my ECU does no work at all on the other ski, so it has a bad ECU.
+So about two weeks later Jimmy calls me and says its more than the ECU.
+Step one , he borrowed and ECU and when he connects it and the fuse for the ECU blows.
+As a Result, he Suspects it the wiring or the MPEM.
+Additionally, my ECU does no work at all on the other ski, so it has a bad ECU.
 I tell Him I’ll find a used MPEM and an ECU.

 Be careful of who you trust on the internet